METS-Programme/ugandaemr-usermanual/ugandaemr-304.md

        1. Prevent the creation of Multiple encounters on the same visit date
        2. Reports Module does not start even after manually starting the module due to a duplicate uuid in the ugandaemrsync module
        3. EID Card does not allow future dates for Next Appointment Date
-       4. Resolved issue with Data Entry Statistics that was preventing the measure of patients seen by a perticular provider
+       4. Resolved issue with Data Entry Statistics that was preventing the measure of patients seen by a particular provider
        5. Clinical Assessment Forms are inaccessible from the HTML form entry section
-       6. Clients' names appearing morethan once in the clinician queue
+       6. Clients' names appearing more than once in the clinician queue

 ### Links to download files